getfireside/fireside/README.md

-Yakk - Browser-based* video interviews!
+Fireside - Browser-based* video interviews!
 =======================================

-Yakk is a video interviewing webapp that allows recording and transmission of local audio- and video-streams using shiny new HTML5 APIs.
-You can see it running at http://yakk.io.
+Fireside is a video interviewing webapp that allows recording and transmission of local audio- and video-streams using shiny new HTML5 APIs.
+You can see it running at http://getfireside.co.

 *recording is firefox-only currently - chrome support coming soon...